ehicks71/resume/README.md

 #### Associate Directory, Digital Product Architecture (2019 - Present)
 *Advancement Information Technology (AIT)*

+Removed years of technical debt from all our code bases.
+Lead development team in coming up with better development processes.
+Lead design team in coming up with a design process to keep pace with development for more consistency in releasing new features.
+Served as scrum master for team and helped remove roadblocks including issues with codebases.
+Shared development knowledge with development team to help them improve.
+Lead team focused on digital operations and tracking change management.
+Lead development leads in architecture planning.

 #### Associate Director, Digital Development (2017-2019)
 *Communications & External Relations (CER)*

+Lead development team to implement better development processes including continuous development.
+Served as scrum master for team and helped manager with feature planning.
+Continued development of code base with quality automated test coverage.

 #### Senior Web Developer (2012-2017)
 *Communications & External Relations (CER)*